Main

 • Ensure all files (including Acrobat PDF files) and the content within them are accessible to assistive technologies, or else an alternative means of accessing equivalent content is provided.

 • Include a method of skipping website navigation to assist those using screen readers.
+(Your website will likely have a "skip nav" built in for keyboard users, and you should also see a link to a Site Map in the footer).

 Helpful Links for More Information